podium-lib/dev-tool/CONTRIBUTING.md

 - Node latest LTS
 - `npm`

+See also [the browser extension's CONTRIBUTING.md](packages/client/CONTRIBUTING.md) since the workflow there is different.

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: